jupyter-book/jupyter-book/docs/content/layout.md

 make_fig(figsize=(20, 5))
 ```

-This can work with markdown cells as well.
+This can work with Markdown cells as well.
 For example, we'll make the following warning block `full-width` so that
 it draws more attention to it:

 +++ {"tags": ["full-width"]}